North Carolina Museum of Art: Museum Park

 Encompassing 164 acre of fields, woodlands, and creeks, the Museum Park features more than a dozen site-specific works of art and two miles (3 km) of trails.
-The campus is the largest museum art park in North America.
-In the warm weather months, outdoor movies and concerts are presented at the Joseph M. Bryan, Jr., Amphitheater.
+The campus is one of the largest museum art parks in North America.
+In the warm weather months, outdoor movies and concerts were presented at the Joseph M. Bryan, Jr., Amphitheater.
+As of 2025, the Amphitheater is under construction and won’t be hosting any outdoors movies and concerts in 2025 and 2026.

 The museum's contemporary art program extends into the landscape surrounding the museum, where artists have created both temporary and permanent site-specific works of art in the Museum Park.
 As of 2010, art on view in the Park includes works by Thomas Sayre, Vollis Simpson, Martha Jackson-Jarvis, Ledelle Moe and a camera obscura entitled Cloud Chamber for the Trees and Sky by Chris Drury.
 Other outdoor sculptures—Ronald Bladen's Three Elements, Henry Moore's Large Spindle Piece and Large Standing Figure: Knife Edge—are installed in the gardens surrounding West Building.
 Picture This, part of the museum's amphitheater, is a monumental work of art designed by artist Barbara Kruger in collaboration with architects and landscape architects.